IBM-Cloud/docs/services/Auto-Scaling/index.md

 # Getting started with the {{site.data.keyword.autoscaling}} service
 {: #autoscaling}
-Last updated: 12 October 2016
+Last updated: 02 November 2016
 {: .last-updated}

 In {{site.data.keyword.Bluemix_notm}}, you can automatically manage your application capacity.
-Use the {{site.data.keyword.autoscalingfull}} service to automatically increase or decrease the compute capacity of your application.
+Use the {{site.data.keyword.autoscaling}} service to automatically increase or decrease the compute capacity of your application.
 The number of application instances are adjusted dynamically based on the {{site.data.keyword.autoscaling}} policy that you define.
 {:shortdesc}

 ## Contents